 This is the principal reason why companies outsource their software development process.

 In fact, around 59% of all businesses use outsourcing as a cost-cutting tool!

-Hiring in-house software developers can be expensive because you’re using resources to scout, train, and onboard new hires.
+Hiring an in-house software developer can be expensive because you’re using resources for scouting, training, and onboarding new hires.

 When you hire an outsourced team, you can save money on these hiring expenses.
 Additionally, you won’t need to invest in office supplies or training them.

-There’s also a considerable difference in the cost-of-living between developing and developed countries.
-For example, the cost-of-living in London, England is far higher than what it takes to live in a country in Eastern Europe like Poland.
+There’s also a considerable difference in the cost of living between developing and developed countries.
+For example, the cost of living in London is far higher than in a country in Eastern Europe, like Poland and Ukraine.

-By outsourcing your software development team, you can hire top-quality talent from these developing countries like the Philippines at a fraction of the cost!
+By outsourcing your software development team, you can also hire top-quality talent from developing countries like the Philippines at a fraction of the cost!

-2. Access to Global Professionals and Latest Technology
+2. Access to Global Talent Pool and Cutting-Edge Technology

 With outsourcing, you’re not location-limited when searching for talent.

 Instead, you get access to tons of third-party vendors around the globe to handle your custom software development projects.